apache/airflow/BREEZE.rst

           Default: v0.8.0

   --helm-version <HELM_VERSION>
-          Helm version - only used in case one of --kind-cluster-* commands is used.
+          Helm version - only used in case one of kind-cluster commands is used.
           One of:

                  v3.2.4